Approximate Bayesian Computation for Finite Mixture Models: Methodology

 \section{Methodology}

 Sequential versions of the basic ABC algorithm have been proposed to improve the computational efficiency of the algorithm.
-This is typically accomplished by considering a sequence of decreasing tolerances, $\epsilon_{1:T}$ such that $\epsilon_1 \geq \epsilon_2 \geq \cdots \geq \epsilon_T$, where $T$ is the total number of iterations.
-Then, rather than sampling from the prior in each time step after the initial step, improved proposals from the previous steps ABC posterior can be used.
-The ABC-PMC algorithm of \cite{BeaumontEtAl2009} is based on importance sampling ideas in order to improve the efficiency of the algorithm by constructing a series of intermediate proposal distributions using the sequential ABC posteriors.
-The first iteration of the ABC-PMC algorithm uses tolerance $\epsilon_1$ and draws proposals from the specified prior distributions; from the second iteration through the $T^{th}$, proposals are picked from the previous iteration's ABC posterior and then moved according to some perturbation kernel (e.g. Gaussian kernel).
-Since the proposals are drawn from the previous iteration's ABC posterior and moved according to a kernel rather than proposed directly from the prior distributions, importance weights are used.
-The importance weight for particle $J = 1, \ldots, N$ in iteration $t$, where $N$ is the desired particle sample size is:
+This is typically accomplished by considering a sequence of decreasing tolerances, $\epsilon_{1:T}= (\epsilon_1, \ldots, \epsilon_T)$ such that $\epsilon_1 \geq \epsilon_2 \geq \cdots \geq \epsilon_T$, where $T$ is the total number of iterations, or time steps, of the algorithm.
+Rather than sampling from the prior at each iteration after the initial step, improved proposals are drawn from the ABC posterior sample of the previous step.
+The ABC--PMC algorithm of Beaumont et al. \cite{BeaumontEtAl2009} relies on ideas of importance sampling in order to improve the efficiency of the algorithm by constructing a series of intermediate proposal distributions using the sequential ABC posteriors.
+The first iteration of the ABC--PMC algorithm uses tolerance $\epsilon_1$ and draws proposals from the specified prior distributions; from the second iteration through the $T^{\text{th}}$, proposals are selected from the previous iteration's ABC posterior and then moved according to some perturbation kernel (e.g., a Gaussian kernel).
+Since the proposals are drawn from the previous iteration's ABC posterior and moved according to a kernel, rather than being sampled directly from the prior distributions, importance weights are used.
+The derivation of the importance weight for particle $J = 1, \ldots, N$ in iteration $t$, where $N$ is the desired particle sample size, is discussed in Beaumont et al. \cite{BeaumontEtAl2009} and leads to the following importance weights:

-where $\phi(\cdot)$ is a Gaussian perturbation kernel and $\tau_{\theta,t-1}^2$ is twice the (weighted) sample variance of the particles for $\theta$ at iteration $t-1$, as recommended in \cite{BeaumontEtAl2009}; other perturbation kernels can be used and the importance weights would be updated accordingly.
-Further details on the original ABC - PMC algorithm can be found in \cite{BeaumontEtAl2009}, though there are several elements that require additional comments.
-In particular, an implementation of ABC-PMC requires the user to select the tolerance sequence $\epsilon_{1:T}$, the perturbation kernels, and the summary statistic(s) and distance function.
+where $\pi(\cdot)$ is the prior distribution, $\phi(\cdot \mid a, b)$ is a Gaussian perturbation kernel with mean $a$ and variance $b$, where $\tau_{\theta,t-1}^2$ is twice the (weighted) sample variance of the particles for $\theta$ at iteration $t-1$ (as recommended \citep{BeaumontEtAl2009}).
+The importance weights are then standardized so that $\sum_{J = 1}^N W_t^{(J)} = 1$.
+Other perturbation kernels can be used and the importance weights would need to be updated accordingly.
+Further details on the original ABC--PMC algorithm can be found in Beaumont et al. \cite{BeaumontEtAl2009}, though there are several elements that require additional discussion.
+In particular, an implementation of ABC--PMC requires the user to select the tolerance sequence $\epsilon_{1:T}$, the perturbation kernels, the summary statistic(s), and the distance function(s).